Eventiva/Eventiva/projects/workflows/.github/discord/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Please find below the Contributor Covenant Code of Conduct which we utilise across all our projects.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our